Anios2001/Java-Microservices/README.md

 Also, Service Discovery mechanism needs some time after all applications startup.
 Any service is not available for discovery by clients until the instance, the Eureka server and the client all have the same metadata in their local cache, so it could take 3 heartbeats.
 Default heartbeat period is 30 seconds.

-## Contributions welcome!

-PiggyMetrics is open source, and would greatly appreciate your help.
-Feel free to suggest and implement improvements.